Beneficial-AI-Foundation/ibar2025/template.typ

 = What is Guaranteed Safe AI

 Family of research agendas / AI safety strategies involving:
-- *Proof certificates* over model outputs, not internals.
+- *Proof certificates* over model outputs, not internals. #pause (Moreso what I work on)
 - *World models* and simulations therein.
+(Moreso the davidad/ARIA side of the pond)

 == Proof certificates over model outputs, not internals
 - There was some work trying to combine proof certs with mechinterp (Gross et al 2024), but it's not cruxy for GSAI.